-Google and our team highly recommend that you start the re-verification process prior to your expiration date.
-If you wait until just before your deadline, you may end up in a scheduling queue.
+Google and our team highly recommend that you start the re-verification process as early as possible.
+All test letters must be submitted on or before the March 30, 2021 expiration date.
+If you wait until just before this deadline, you may end up in a scheduling queue.

 More information on the Google 2020 re-verification process can be access here.